-King lambasted by Australian senator for ‘genocide’ against Indigenous people
+King lambasted by Australian senator for ‘genocide’ against indigenous people

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-The King was berated by an Australian senator who told him “You are not my King” and demanded a treaty between Australia’s First Nations and its government.
+The King has been berated by an Australian senator who told him “You are not my King” and demanded a treaty between Australia’s First Nations and its government.

 Senator Lidia Thorpe waited until the end of a landmark speech Charles gave at Australia’s Parliament House, in the nation’s capital of Canberra, to verbally attack him and claim “genocide” had been committed against the Commonwealth country’s indigenous people.